flekschas/regl-scatterplot/README.md

 **Returns:** a new scatterplot instance.

-**Options:** is an object that accepts the following properties:
+**Options:** is an object that accepts any of the [settable properties](scatterplot.set).
+Additionally, you can set the following properties:

 - `regl` a Regl instance to be used for rendering.
-- `background` background color of the scatterplot.
+- `canvas` background color of the scatterplot.
-- `backgroundImage` background image for the scatterplot.
-This can either be a URL or a [regl texture object](https://github.com/regl-project/regl/blob/gh-pages/API.md#textures).
-The latter can be created with [`scatterplot.createTextureFromUrl`](#scatterplot.createTextureFromUrl).
-- `canvas` canvas element.
-- `colors` colormap.
-- `pointSize` size of the points.
-- `pointSizeSelected` additional size of the points when being selected.
-I.e., if set to `0` selected and deselect points have the same size.
-- `pointOutlineWidth` width of the point outline when a point is being selected.
-- `width` width of the canvas element.
-- `height` height of the canvas element.
-- `target` location that the camera should look at.
-- `distance` distance of the camera to the target.
-- `rotation` rotation of the camera around the target.
-- `view` view matrix defining `target`, `distance`, and `rotation`.
-When given `target`, `distance`, and `rotation` are ignored.

 <a name="createRegl" href="#createRegl">#</a> <b>createRegl</b>(<i>canvas</i>)